alijatoi/hand-write/README.md

 # hand-write
 Hand gesture recognition based whiteboard that allows you to write on live webcam.
 This is the first version and has features like 4 different colors, eraser and a recording option that records your session and saves it in a "Recordings" folder.
 Use index finger to draw and two or more fingers to move around and select items.
-Future version will contain more functionalities like changeable thickness, color palette, integration with zoom and google meet  etc.
+Future version will contain more functionalities like changeable thickness, color palette, integration with Zoom, google meet and different online video conferencing tools etc.

 ### Libaries Required to be installed.